ckeditor/ckeditor5/docs/installation/index.md

 ## Start using CKEditor 5 instantly with CDN

 Start using CKEditor 5 instantly thanks to the power of our CDN.
 Check out the {@link installation/getting-started/quick-start Quick start guide}.
-## Installing CKEditor 5

-Learn how to install a custom CKEditor 5 easily with the use of {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder online builder} or {@link installation/getting-started/quick-start-other#building-the-editor-from-source build the editor from scratch}, and learn to {@link installation/getting-started/configuration configure it}.

 ## Predefined CKEditor 5 builds

 Predefined CKEditor 5 builds are ready-to-use installations aimed at specific needs that you can simply download and use out of the box.
 Learn more about the {@link installation/getting-started/predefined-builds available predefined builds} and choosing the right one for you.
 This is the fastest way to kick-off you CKEditor 5 installation.

+## Customizing the CKEditor 5 installation

+Learn how to install a custom CKEditor 5 easily with the use of {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder online builder} or {@link installation/getting-started/quick-start-other#building-the-editor-from-source build the editor from scratch}, and learn to {@link installation/getting-started/configuration configure it}.

 ## Integration with frameworks